GoldWayBear/Expense-Reimbursement-System/README.md

 4. Set up Apache tomcat and Jenkins in EC2
 5. Set up CI/CD in Jenkins by using Maven Integration,Slack Notification,Github Integration and	Deploy to Container

+# In windows
-# In windows, using Git Bash for the commands
+using Git Bash for the commands

 # Usage
 Go to web page: